By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 The B.F.A. in acting makes full use of the resources provided by the Department of Drama and its relationship with Syracuse Stage to provide emerging theater artists with rigorous training in performance technique, text analysis, creative improvisation, voice, speech and movement.

-You will be immediately immersed in a program of pre-professional study in your first year, devoting as many as 18 hours of class time per week to various theater arts.
-Courses in theater history, directing, voice/verse, playwriting and technical theater broaden your studies.
-In the B.F.A. program, you may also select courses in design, stage lighting, costume history, dramatic literature and stage management.
-Although first-year students are not permitted to perform on stage for the public, you will have the opportunity to work on productions behind the scenes in a wide variety of jobs, ranging from running crews to assistant stage managing.
+You will be immediately immersed in a program of pre-professional study in your first year, devoting as many as 18 hours of class time per week to foundational components of the actor’s craft.
+Courses in dramatic literature and history, and academic electives on the main campus, broaden your studies.
+Although first-year students are not permitted to perform on stage for the public, you will have the opportunity to work on productions in front-of-house positions and behind the scenes in a wide range of roles including run crew and production assistantships.

-Following this first year of building fundamental skills, you will have many opportunities to audition for roles in department productions, co-productions with Syracuse Stage, numerous student- and faculty-sponsored productions, films produced by VPA film students and Syracuse Stage productions (when age-appropriate roles are available).
-Equity points may be earned through work with Syracuse Stage.
+Following this first year of building fundamental skills, you will have many opportunities to audition for roles in department productions, co-productions with Syracuse Stage, numerous student- and faculty-sponsored productions, films produced by College of Visual and Performing Arts film students and Syracuse Stage productions (when age-appropriate roles are made available).
+Your coursework will advance to more specialized techniques that can include acting for the camera, scene study in poetic drama, stage combat, clown, dialects and actor-generated work.
+You may also apply your artistry more broadly through coursework and co-curricular opportunities in directing, playwriting, producing, design and community engagement.

 Program Highlights